 With the new set-up, the Nord editor would briefly acknowledge the Nord Micro hardware and then it would lose the connection after only a few seconds.

 I went downstairs to the lab and pulled out an old M-Audio Uno and an Alesis USB-MIDI cable.
 I use these devices to back up memory on customers’ equipment, when it comes in for repair and they’ve been working for years.
 With the mio XL however, the M-Audio Uno didn’t work at all but the Alesis interface did.

 I tried the Alesis USB-MIDI cable in-between my first mio XL and the synth modules that didn’t work with the ESI MidiMates and suddenly there was MIDI life!
 Oh wow, this is exciting.
 I then connected the PC ports on my Nord Micro Modular to the second mio XL using the Alesis USB-MIDI cable.
 YAY!!!!
-That all worked too.
-In fact, I don’t think I’ve ever known the Nord Micro editor to pick up the hardware so quickly.
+I have a connection.

 I immediately pulled all the ESI MidiMate EXs and although it would seem that I’ve wasted like 200 GBP on these things, it would also seem that I have at least found a potential solution.